-Conferral is the process by which OKWU certificates that all degree requirements have been met and a degree is awarded.
-Degrees are conferred the last day of the term in which academic requirements are met, and will be posted on transcripts at the next scheduled posting date following the successful completion of all course work.
+Degree conferral is the process by which OKWU awards a degree earned.
+Degrees are conferred on the last day of the term in which academic requirements are met, and will be posted on transcripts at the next scheduled posting date following the successful completion of all course work.